 Here are my picks for books on the outdoors.
-These are all books I have read, enjoyed and/or learned from over the years.
+These are all books I have read, enjoyed, and learned from over the years.
 The only self-imposed stipulation I’ve had for this list is that the books had to be at least fifteen years old.
-I wanted to discuss books that have been relevant for a while and, I think, will continue to be relevant going forward.
+I wanted to discuss relevant books for a while and, I think, will continue to be relevant going forward.
 This list is not complete.
-There are other books that probably should be read…and other other books I’ve enjoyed that aren’t listed.
+Other books probably should be read…and other books I’ve enjoyed that aren’t listed.
 Perhaps, someday, I’ll expand this list.

 In the meantime, I feel these books will form an excellent personal library for any outdoors person.

 - Mountaineering: Freedom of the Hills by various editors: A book, now in its eighth edition, that every outdoors person should own.
 Not just for mountaineering, the book covers all facets of core outdoor knowledge.
 The textbook for the outdoors.
 Get it.

 - The Complete Walker by Colin Fletcher: “(Walking) can in the end become an addiction, and that it is then as deadly in its fashion as heroin or television or the stock exchange.
 But even in this final stage it remains a delectable madness, very good for sanity, and I recommend it with passion.”
 The last edition of this book, written by solely by Fletcher himself, is now over thirty years old.
 But it is a book that still speaks to many.
 The core advice will always apply even if the specific gear reviewed may no longer be in use.
 However, you read Fletcher as much for the “Why?” of the outdoors as opposed to just the “How?” and “What?” of the outdoors.